Dr Susannah Woodd

 My background is in medicine and I combine my role at the school with a part-time job as a general practitioner in South London.
 I started working at the school in September 2012 after completing the MSc in Public Health in Developing Countries.
 Prior to that I was head of the clinical department in a rural hospital in Malawi for nearly 5 years.

-I teach on in-house courses in statistics, epidemiology and public health - Extended Epidemiology, Statistical Methods for Epidemiology (SME, co-organiser), Applying Public Health Principles in Developing Countries (APHPDC)
+I teach on in-house courses in statistics, epidemiology and public health - Extended Epidemiology, Statistical Methods for Epidemiology, Applying Public Health Principles in Developing Countries (APHPDC)

 I am currently working on projects funded by the Soapbox Collaborative, a Scottish Charity aimed at understanding and improving clean birth practices to reduce maternal and newborn infections.
 My work has involved a feasibility study of clean birth kits in The Gambia, needs assessments of maternity units in The Gambia, Zanzibar, Malawi and Myanmar, DHS analysis of obstetric risk and facility delivery and formative research into behavioural determinants of hand hygiene among midwives in Zanzibar.

-I am currently conducting a systematic literature review of burden and risk factors for maternal peripartum infection.
+I am currently conducting a systematic literature review of the burden of maternal peripartum infection and help to run an evaluation of a training in hospital cleaning in Tanzania.

 Previously I worked on the NUSTART trial - an RCT of micronutrient and electrolyte supplements for malnourished HIV positive patients in Zambia and Tanzania.